vedapuriswar/Breakout/README.md

 # Breakout
-A Replica of Atari Breakout created using pygame\n
+A Replica of Atari Breakout created using pygame

-Run main.py and press the SPACEBAR to start the game
+Run main.py and press SPACEBAR to start the game